drifter1/compiler/README.md

 > [!NOTE]
 > Please be advised that this text is still a work in progress.

 # Status

-- Machine Code generation in MIPS Assembly (covered up to issue #5)
-- Machine Code generation in MIPS Assembly (remaining cases)
+- Machine Code generation in MIPS Assembly
 - Optimizations in the compiler's source code
 - Fixing errors, bugs, issues, ...